tabcat/rough-opal/rough-opal/APPLICATION.md

 <!-- - Start with the need or problem you are trying to solve with this project. -->

 `Opal` is a peer-to-peer, local-first database.
-It's focus will be on providing web applications with dynamic and collaborative states.
+Its focus will be on providing web applications with dynamic and collaborative states.
 The core technologies used are:

  - IPLD - data reference
  - [Merkle-CRDTs](https://research.protocol.ai/publications/merkle-crdts-merkle-dags-meet-crdts/) - the replica data structure
- - IPFS, IPNS and Libp2p - update advertisement and replication
+ - IPFS, IPNS, and Libp2p - update advertisement and replication
  - IPFS and Filecoin - backup and reliable hosting of replicas

-The project is being written in typescript, which is then compiled to javascript.
-It is meant to be robust, maintainable, and easy for developers to start using.
+The project is written in typescript, and compiled into javascript.
+It is to be robust, maintainable, and easy for developers to start using.
 This project continues work done under a grant for [OrbitDB](https://github.com/orbitdb/orbit-db) that they ended up not accepting.
-This is not a fork of OrbitDB, it is a complete rewrite and repurpose focused on efficiently representing arbitrary states.
-It is not yet meant to be interoperable with OrbitDB.
+Opal is not a fork of OrbitDB; it's is a complete rewrite and repurpose focused on efficiently representing arbitrary states.
+Opal will not yet be interoperable with OrbitDB.

 Merkle-CRDTs are still at the heart of the project.
 This data-structure is a combination of [Merkle-DAGs](https://docs.ipfs.tech/concepts/merkle-dag/) and [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
-It provides causal order and de-duplication of operations and it ensures [strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).
+It provides causal order and de-duplication of operations and ensures [strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).

 The project will provide these two abilities as part of this grant:

-**Developers will be able to model custom states, similar to how Redux reducers are used.**
+**Developers will be able to model custom states, similar to using Redux reducers.**
-They can supply a way to reduce a state and methods to read the state.
+They can supply a way to reduce and read a state.
 These states are computed by reading the replica's causal log of operations.
-This log can be updated online or offline and then merged/synced at a later point.
+This log can be appended online or offline and then merged/synced at a later point.

 **Developers will be able to pin user replicas to reliable storage backends.**
-Each device can pin their replicas as CAR files and update their IPNS record.
+Each device can pin its replicas as CAR files and update its IPNS record.
-This allows peers to replicate with nodes that have gone offline.
+These allow peers to replicate with nodes that have gone offline.
-Data persistence has been an issue for peer-to-peer databases and persistant replication is a big step forward.
+Data persistence has been an issue for peer-to-peer databases.
+Persistent replication is a big step forward.

-With these two abilites, it's possible to create compelling, edge-computed apps.
+These two abilities make it possible to create compelling, edge-computed apps.

 <!-- - Describe why your solution is going to adequately solve this problem. -->